MariShopen/Country-Quiz/README.md

 - React is used for building the UI and interactivity.
 - Tailwind CSS is used for styling.
+- The project uses Prettier and ESLint to ensure a consistent code style and quality.
+- The code is written in TypeScript to provide type safety and increase reliability.

 ## Things which are not implemented